zeyad120/Horror-Movies-Data-Engineering-Pipeline/README.md

 📌 Project Overview

 This project is a complete Data Engineering pipeline built to process and analyze a horror movies dataset.
-It demonstrates how to build an end-to-end workflow using Airflow, Docker, and data processing techniques to extract, transform, and validate data.
+It demonstrates an end-to-end workflow using Apache Airflow, Docker, and data processing techniques to extract, transform, and validate data.

 The pipeline automates data ingestion, cleaning, transformation, and orchestration of tasks to produce a final clean dataset ready for analysis.